 Avera Health Plans is pleased to offer a variety of pharmacy benefit options to members and employers.
 Below, you will find a range of useful resources available to you.

 Our Drug Formulary is a list of prescription medications that contains both generic and brand-name medications that have been approved by the U.S. Food and Drug Administration (FDA).
-A comprehensive list of medications can be found in our 2013 Drug Formulary.

 Medication Search Tool

 Depending our your health plan, we provide different search tools.
 Here are two examples of search look-up tools for our members: